LLM Content Visibility Scanner

 • Paywall detection covers common implementations (Piano, Tinypass, Zephr, Pico, Schema.org markup, NYT/Atlantic/Economist patterns) but bespoke or JS-rendered paywalls may not be detected.

 • Sites with bot protection — some sites detect and block automated fetches, returning a stripped page (no meta description, no structured data, minimal content) to proxy IPs while serving the full page to real browsers.
-If the scanner reports a near-empty page for a site you know has substantial content, this is likely what’s happening.
-Use the paste-HTML option instead: open the page in Chrome, hit Cmd/Ctrl + Opt + U for View Source, select all, copy, and paste into the HTML box above.
-That bypasses the proxy entirely and scans the real HTML the browser sees.
+If the scanner reports a near-empty page for a site you know has substantial content, this is likely what’s happening, and the scanner will surface a warning banner.
+To verify what real browsers see, view the page source directly in Chrome (Cmd/Ctrl + Opt + U) and compare.

 For comprehensive analysis comparing raw HTML against fully rendered output (which catches the middle-band cases), a headless-browser approach is required.
 The scanner here is designed as a fast triage tool — treat scores as directional indicators of LLM visibility, not absolute measurements.